cslab-ntua/elastic-translations-MICRO2024/artifact-appendix.md

 compressed tarball which includes a VM (QCOW2) image (*artifact.img*), under *artifact_vm_bundle*, with the latest version of the artifact already checked-out.
 It also includes a run script (*run-vm.sh*), which you can use to spawn a QEMU VM.
+Insid the `artifact-vm-bundle` directory in the root repo, run:

+	# bash run-vm.sh

+This should spawn the QEMU VM.
+You can then access it either via the QEMU console, using the credentials ubunut / ubuntu, or by SSHing to the VM:

+	# ssh -p65433 ubuntu@localhost

+using the same credentials.

 ### Hardware dependencies